 14. Registration and retention of assets by custodian/depository

-The assets of a portfolio must be registered either in the name of the custodian or with the written consent of the registrar in the name of a nominee company of the custodian.
+The assets of a portfolio must be registered either in the name of the custodian or with the written consent of the Authority in the name of a nominee company of the custodian.
 Any reference in this deed to the custodian in relation to the vesting, registration or holding in its name of assets, or to its rights, powers and obligations as the registered owner of the assets, is, unless inconsistent with the context, deemed also to be a reference to the said nominee company.

 The custodian is liable for any act or omission of the nominee company in relation to any assets held in the name of the nominee company.
 Despite the foregoing, the custodian or the nominee company must take delivery of and retain in safe custody and under its own supervision and control the documents of title to the assets.